mnicnc404/CartoonGan-tensorflow/tf2/README.md

     && USE_TF_KERAS=1 python setup.py install
 ```

-And if all the installation complete, you're good to go.
+If all installations complete successfully, you're good to go.

-### Example usage
+### [TODO] Example usage

 ## [TODO] Train your own models